My KitchenAid Stand Mixer, my best friend when I'm baking this White Bread recipe, deserves a Gold Watch or least a decent burial......

 - If using active dry yeast, dissolve yeast in warm water in a warmed mixer bowl and let stand for 10 minutes.

 - Attach dough hook and turn speed to 2 and mix 1 minute.
-Continue on Speed2, adding 1/2 cup flour at a time until dough clings to hook and cleans the side of the bowl.
+Continue on Speed2, adding ½ cup of the remaining flour at a time until dough clings to hook and cleans the side of the bowl.

 - Place in a greased bowl, turning the dough to grease the top.
 Cover, and let rise in a warm place free of drafts, until it doubles in size (about 1 hour).